Headbanging: Health issues

 In the mid-1980s, Metallica bassist Cliff Burton complained repeatedly about neck pain associated with his almost constant and heavy headbanging during concerts or even rehearsals.

 In 2005, Evanescence guitarist Terry Balsamo incurred a stroke which doctors postulated may have been caused by frequent headbanging.

 In 2007, Irish singer and former Moloko vocalist Róisín Murphy suffered an eye injury during a performance of her song "Primitive" when she headbanged into a chair on stage.

 In 2009, Slayer bassist/vocalist Tom Araya began experiencing spinal problems due to his aggressive form of headbanging, and had to undergo anterior cervical discectomy and fusion.
 After recuperating from the surgery, he can no longer headbang.

 In 2011, Megadeth guitarist Dave Mustaine said that his neck and spine condition, known as spinal stenosis, was caused by many years of headbanging.
 That same year, Stone Sour drummer Roy Mayorga suffered a stroke as a result of his frequent headbanging while drumming.
 The event led to him having to re-learn how to play drums.
 Slipknot sampler Craig Jones once suffered from whiplash after an extended case of powerful headbanging.

+In May 2026, Kim Chaewon, a member of the South Korean girl group Le Sserafim, was forced to take a temporary hiatus from group activities to recover from a neck injury.
+The injury was closely linked to the group's promotional performances for their single "Celebration", which featured intense headbanging choreography that had previously sparked public concern over the physical strain it placed on the members' necks.

 Several case reports can be found in the medical literature which connect excessive headbanging to aneurysms and hematomas within the brain and damage to the arteries in the neck which supply the brain.
 More specifically, cases with damage to the basilar artery, the carotid artery and the vertebral artery have been reported.
 Several case reports also associated headbanging with subdural hematoma, sometimes fatal, and mediastinal emphysema similar to shaken baby syndrome.
 An observational study comparing headbanging to non-headbanging teenagers in a dance marathon concluded that the activity is associated with pain in varying parts of the body, most notably the neck, where it manifests as whiplash.